gabrielsimoes/notes/talks/object-relational-impedance-mismatch.md

   - talks
 ---

-This is smart name we came up to call the difficulties that arise when we try to couple together a RDBMS (namely SQL), and a Object-Oriented Language.
+This is the smart name we came up to call the difficulties that arise when we try to couple together a RDBMS (namely SQL), and an Object-Oriented design.
 We'll first examine why this problem exists, and then take an attempt at solving it.

 ## Mismatches

 - When exposing a object in a object-relational mapping, we violate some properties of objects, namely [^1]:
   - **Encapsulation**: object properties which are expected in OO to be unexposed are necessarily exposed.
   - **Accessbility**: the relational has no notion of private/public access -- everything is public.
   - **Interface, class, inheritance and polymorphism** are unknown concepts in the relational model, as well as **views**[^2] are something unknown to object orientation, which cannot be properly emulated with interfaces and methods.
 Still, the relational model has no notion of **behaviour**.
 - While OO **structure** is contructed based on links, and the relational model is made of global, unnested relation variables.
 Also, OO **integrity** is maintained through exceptions, while the relational model uses declarative contraints on the data.
 - OO doesn't have a small and well-defined set of **maniplative operators** like the relational model.
 - **Transactions** in the relational model can be very large and diverse, whereas in OO they are tipically made of individual assignments.

 [^1]: [Wikipedia article on the Object-relational impedance mismatch](https://en.wikipedia.org/wiki/Object-relational_impedance_mismatch).